woznia93/Fighting-Game/README.md

 Acknowledgements
 Inspired by the classic Snake game.
 I be bored ngl
-Thanks to all contributors and open-source projects that helped in the development of this game.
+Thanks to all contributors and open-source projects that helped in the development of this TAS program.